 However, attempting to try and place a full dollar value on the contribution that ‘active clubs’ make to the Queensland economy is fraught with danger.
-In addition to the social contribution made by clubs are other factors to consider - such as all the volunteer hours undertaken by parents with their kid’s sports activities on the weekend, hiring team bus to travel to a regional competition, buying team uniforms etc.
+In addition to the social contribution made by clubs are other factors to consider – such as all the volunteer hours undertaken by parents with their kid’s sports activities on the weekend, hiring team bus to travel to a regional competition and buying team uniforms.

 What they also offer Queenslanders is something more, something you cannot put a dollar value on.
 They offer Queenslanders an outlet for their passions, an opportunity to socialise with their peers, and a chance to develop an espirit-de-corps.
-Again, I say - How do you put a dollar value on the cry of Queenslander!!
-You can’t – but it is something clubs deliver to people each and every day.
+Again, how do you put a dollar value on the cry of Queenslander!
+You can’t, but it is something clubs deliver to people each and every day.

 What’s more, you will find in the clubs of today the stars of tomorrow – those athletes who will represent us at the Commonwealth Games in 2018 and in the 2020 Olympics in Tokyo.

 Registered clubs in Queensland boast around 2.4 million members, and it is also important to note that in many communities the club is an integral part of the social fabric of the local community.
-Take for example the dawn service held at your local RSL, an activity which unifies and unites the local community as we celebrate our heritage and recognises the contributions made towards our society.
+Take, for example, the dawn service held at your local RSL, an activity which unites the local community as we celebrate our heritage and recognise the contributions made towards our society.

 In addition, clubs are also significant employers.
 Clubs across Queensland directly employ around 22,000 Queenslanders in a diverse range of functions such as gaming, food and beverage, facilities management and maintenance, finance and administration.